- Gemini Home

 Large and Long Programs

-Gemini Observatory announces the opportunity for new Large and Long Programs, with observations beginning in the 2016B semester.
-Letters of intent to propose a new Large and Long Program are due February 2, 2016.
-Completed Proposals are due March 31, 2016.
+Gemini Observatory is currently accepting proposals for new Large and Long Programs, with observations beginning in the 2016B semester.
+Investigators must have already submitted a letter of intent by the February 2016 deadline.
+Completed proposals are due March 31, 2016.

 What's new in 2016